AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 1. Wear comfortable clothes or shoes.

 • Undergarments: Wear socks, underwear, and bras you already feel comfortable in.
-Car trips are not the time to experiment with new pairs.
-Even mildly too-tight socks can end up causing agony on travels.4
+Car trips are not the time to experiment with new pairs of shoes or socks.
+Even socks that are a little too tight can end up causing agony on travels.4

 • Bottoms: Sweatpants, yoga pants, or long skirts may keep you comfortable for hours while sitting in the car.
 They’re also easy to pack and space-friendly for your suitcase.
-Conversely, jeans can be tricky to put on, often feel restrictive, and gobble up more luggage space.
+Conversely, jeans or tight shorts can often feel restrictive, and gobble up more luggage space.

-• Tops: Sweaters could be too bulky and uncomfortable, making moving around harder.
+• Tops: Sweaters can be bulky or uncomfortable, making moving around harder.
 If the weather is cold, long-sleeved shirts and blankets may better fit the bill.

 • Shoes: Bring at least two pairs, or more if you have the space.

 2. Consider luggage space.
-Luggage space matters, especially for people who always have a lap.
-Their clothes are at higher risk of spills and various mishaps.
-Aim to pack one pair of pants for each day you travel.
+Luggage space matters, and it’s important to make space for essential items that will make your trip easier or more comfortable.
+Aim to pack one pair of pants for each day you travel, in case of spills or other mishaps.
 If you’re on the road for more than a week, find somewhere to do laundry every week.

 1. Build extra time into your itinerary.
 Don’t push 12-hour travel days when eight hours is better for your health.